 As of 2019, the window/door companies that had more than $1 billion in sales were:

 Choosing a replacement window from either Pella or Anderson will give you a decent product that is well-installed and backed by a company that is accountable for its product.
 Still, there are differences.

-Andersen Corporation was founded in 1903 by a Danish immigrant, Hans Andersen, in Husdon, Wisconsin, and is today located in Bayport, Minnesota as an international company with more than 12,000 employees.
-As of 2020, it reported $2.5 billion in annual sales.
-The company is organized into three business units, the Renewal Division, The Home Depot Division, and the Residential and Commercial Pro Division.
+Andersen Corporation was founded in 1903 by a Danish immigrant, Hans Andersen, in Hudson, Wisconsin, and is today located in Bayport, Minnesota as an international company with more than 12,000 employees.
+As of 2020, it reported $3 billion in annual sales.
+The company is organized into four brands: Andersen Windows, Renewal by Anderson, MQ Luxury Windows and Doors and EMCO Storm and Screen Doors.
 The Renewal by Andersen brand is the start-to-finish window replacement division of Andersen, by which consumers can buy window-plus-installation packages from authorized Andersen installers.
 Home Depot is the big-box outlet for Andersen, offering windows from both Andersen and its subsidiary, American Craftsman.

-Pella Corporation is a privately held company based in Pella, Iowa, and employees about 6,000 employees, with an annual revenue of approximately $2 billion.
-It was originated in 1925 by Peter Kuyper who invested in a company that manufactured and sold a particular kind of insect screen that rolled out of sight when not in use.
+Pella Corporation is a privately held company based in Pella, Iowa, and employs over 8,000 employees, with an annual revenue of approximately $2 billion.
+It was founded in 1925 by Peter Kuyper who invested in a company that manufactured and sold a particular kind of insect screen that rolled out of sight when not in use.
 The company soon merged with the Kuyper family's lumber business and began its evolution into one of America's largest window and door manufacturers.
 In addition to showrooms around the country, the company sponsors the Pella Design Centers in the Lowes Home Improvement chain.

 One chief difference between Pella and Andersen is the choice of materials for their replacement windows.